 BORDER CITY – Trieste is a border city.
 The ‘confine’ as the Italians call it is the frontier or border which separates Italy from Slovenia to the south and east and Austria to the north.
 These borders have fluctuated and changed over the years.
 When borders change conflict is usually involved and this corner of Italy is no exception.
 The start of the First World War was triggered by the assassination of the Arch Duke Franz Ferdinand in Sarajevo in July 1914.
 By 1915 Italy entered the war and there was fierce fighting between the Italians and the Austrians in the mountains north of Trieste.
 There was huge loss of life.
 Conditions were dreadful in the freezing, snow-covered mountains of the Julian Alps.
 By the end of the war the old order had gone, the Austro-Hungarian Empire had collapsed and Italy ended up with the city of Trieste, the hinterland and the Istrian peninsula (now Croatia).
 However the region was still unsettled and in the 1940s there was war again.
 The Second World War was a very dark period for Trieste.
 Mussolini actually announced the Race Laws in the main square of Trieste, Piazza Unita.
 There is a plaque to remember this moment.
 Trieste also housed the only concentration campaign in Italy, a former rice-processing plant ‘La Risiera di Sabba’.
 Today it is a museum.
 Many Italian Jews were brought to Sabba before being transported, never to return, to the concentration camps of Auschwitz and Buchenwald.
 When the Second World War finally ended in 1945, Trieste’s neighbouring state Yugoslavia became a communist regime.
 After the war Italy could not hold on to Istria and the borders around Trieste were redrawn to exclude the Istrian Peninsula.
 The exodus of Italian families from Istria (which suddenly became Yugoslavia) is still a highly emotional issue in Trieste.
 Many people believe that the Allied Forces, especially Britain and America abandoned this corner of Italy.
-Certainly the British and New Zealand soldiers based at Duino Castle just up the coast had no respect for the Fascist Count who owned the sprawling property that the troops had requisitioned.
-His family still live next door to the castle to this very day.
+Certainly the British and New Zealand soldiers based at Duino Castle just up the coast had no respect for the aristocratic Count who owned the sprawling property that the troops had requisitioned.
+There’s an old photograph of the Count camped in the castle grounds in a small military tent and flying the Italian flag as a visual protest to his forced removal from the family home.
+To this day the family still live next door to the castle in an adjacent property.

 COMPLICATED – I think it is true to say that the history of this region is very complicated.
 Since the 1990s we’ve seen the collapse of communism in Eastern Europe and a bloody civil war in the state of Yugoslavia which separated the country into its constituent states; Croatia, Slovenia, Serbia, Bosnia-Herzogovina and Montenegro.
 Nowadays this part of Italy shares borders with Austria (to the north) and Slovenia to the south and east.
 Trieste as a city is very ethnically mixed.
 It always has been.
 The city and surroundings have a population of about one million people.
 This includes Italians, and also sizeable Greek, Serbian and Slovenian communities.
 There was a large, integrated Jewish community in Trieste before the war of about 5000 people.
 It is now about 500.
 Wandering around the city reveals an enormous Jewish Synagogue, a gigantic Serbian Orthodox Church and a Greek Orthodox Church too.
 This ethnically diverse population and an ‘anything goes’ attitude attracted all types of visitors during the 19th and 20th centuries.
 Richard Burton, British explorer and Anthropologist spent his last years in Trieste studying and translating numerous books that were considered immoral in Northern Europe.
 Sigmund Freud visited the city at least four times and was influenced by the cosmopolitan mood of the city.
 The writer James Joyce arrived here from Dublin with his girlfriend Nora in 1904, he’d left Dublin after a series of bar room brawls.
 In Trieste he found employment at the Berlitz Language School where he taught English.
 Joyce was an enthusiastic supporter of the city’s many brothels.
 I wonder if Freud and Joyce ever met, or perhaps caught one another’s eye over a crowded bar, fascinating to speculate…